Gareth Forwood: Early career

 Though his mother attempted to dissuade him from the stage, Forwood would later make his stage debut on 22 December 1964 with her blessing, playing The Prince in Nicholas Stuart Gray's Beauty and the Beast at the Castle Theatre in Farnham; this production lasted little more than a month, closing on 23 January 1965.
 He followed this with later appearances at the Apollo Theatre in London as Charles Wykeham in Brandon Thomas' Charley's Aunt from 30 August 1971 to 13 February 1972, Bath's Theatre Royal and London's Cambridge Theatre in Marcelle Maurette's Anastasia in October 1976, and the Ashcroft Theatre in London as Jackie Jackson in a Cambridge Theatre Company production of Terence Rattigan's The Deep Blue Sea from 5 July 1977 to 30 July 1977.

 Forwood made his professional television debut with the series of one-off plays The Wednesday Play in 1965, in which he appeared three separate times: as Balcar in 1965, Colin in 1966, and Cantfield in 1970.
 Forwood made a guest appearance in the sitcom The Golden Age in 1967 and made his cinematic debut in Jack Gold's The Bofors Gun the following year.
 He appeared in the anthology television series Detective (1968), the silent television comedy For Amusement Only (1968) and the anthology period piece The Jazz Age (1968), as John, Second Youth, and Tom Kent-Cumberland respectively.
 Forwood was given the minor role of Alistair in Guy Hamilton's 1969 war film Battle of Britain.

-The same year, he was cast in two separate ITV athology series: ITV Playhouse and ITV Sunday Night Theatre.
+The same year, he was cast in two separate ITV anthology series: ITV Playhouse and ITV Sunday Night Theatre.
 In Playhouse, Forwood played Martin Wyld in the episode Public Face (1969) and Carr in the episode Refuge for a Hero (1972); in Sunday Night Theatre, he played Steven Hindle in the episode The Innocent Ceremony (1969), Basil Anthony in the episode Man and Boy (1971), and Desmond in the episode The Piano Player (1972).
 In the intervening years, Forwood played Rex Gascoigne in Daniel Deronda (1970), Julian Webb in The Main Chance (1970), P.C.
 Mansell in Doctor at Large (1971), Brian Foxe in Eyeless in Gaza (1971), and Graham in Late Night Theatre (1972).
 In 1973, Forwood was cast as Doctor Park in ITV Granada's courtroom drama series Crown Court along with his grandfather, actor Mervyn Johns, who played Arthur Charles Parfitt and Edward Lumsden.